Piyush2912/Multi-modal-Emotion-Analysis-on-COVID-19/README.md

 - This same trend is followed in other states like Tamil Nadu, West Bengal, Andhra Pradesh too.

 ### - 2.
 Analysis from doughnut plots:
-- The proposed multimodal emotion care scheme enables us to understand different dimensions of the same problem that people are talking about.
-- Figure 6 is a clear depiction of emotions towards different modes.
-- The emotion ‘joy’ represented by yellow colour has been lesser towards everything but nature due to the obvious fact of lessened pollution.
-- Despite massive amount of efforts by the state and central governments, Maharashtra, Uttar Pradesh, Delhi, Tamil Nadu, Karnataka, Rajasthan, Madhya Pradesh and Haryana have been worst affected by Corona virus.
-- This has been clearly depicted by the analysis.
-The people have mostly been very patient during the lockdown period and have contributed their bit to stop the spread chain of COVID-19.
+- The people have mostly been very patient during the lockdown period and have contributed their bit to stop the spread chain of COVID-19.
 - They have shown trust in the governmental policies and decisions as well as on their fellow citizens.
 - Even after all this, due to the rapid spread of the virus, people have been quite fearful about catching infection.
 - The rising death toll can be another cause of distress and sadness.
 - Most people have been fearful and unsure about the outcomes of lockdown.
 - Unemployment, working from home, falling economy and losing close ones has taken a toll on people’s emotional health.
 - Despite all the shortcomings, people have been trying to look at the bright side of things.
 - They have widely trusted the capabilities of teachers and schools to cope up with the changing education system.
 - Reduction in pollution levels has been another cause of contentment amongst people.
 - There has been a lot of anticipation regarding the final outcomes of lockdown and its impact on the economy.
 - People have been looking forward to the governmental policies towards the unlocking procedure.

 ### - 3.
 Analysis from Bubble charts:

 - Figure 7 depicts mode-wise emotion distribution during the lockdown period.
 - COVID-19 has clearly, not just taken away jobs and the economy but has also affected people’s mental health adversely.
 - Living away from family trapped in foreign lands, losing loved ones, and not attending their funerals, wearing masks every time you step out is not easy to adapt to.
 - The new normal is definitely not normal for people.
-On the other hand, many citizens have been able to cope up with the changing scenario.
-- They are patiently waiting for things to get back to normal and focussing on their personal growth.

 ## 9. Summary and Conclusion

 - In this project, we present an emotion care scheme web-based platform to recognize the emotional state of Indian citizens throughout the ongoing COVID-19 crisis.
 - With the help of this research, health organizations and higher authorities will be able to have a better insight into the emotional health of people and will also be able to interpret the way people react to various day-to-day decisions.